“Enough is enough,” thundered Dr. Sushila Nayar, her voice cutting through the hall.

 “We’ll waste two years!” they cried.
 “Why should we pay for the burden of others?”

-Their anger seethed.
-Resentment thickened the air.
+Their anger simmered.
+Resentment grew.

 Seven 1987 batch students decided to fight.
 They pooled money for Mr DK Deshmukh, a lawyer whose fees mirrored his formidable reputation.
 They went to the Nagpur bench of the Bombay High Court, hearts pounding, futures dangling.